 "We expect to continue a path that sees an international coalition escalating the costs that Russia will have to endure and pay if Russia refuses to keep its commitments."

 Carney added that the United States and EU members each have "a different kind of economic relationship with Russia, and so sanctions will affect different nations differently."
-'Failure of leadership'

 Some US lawmakers have expressed dismay at what they say is Merkel's interference in progress on the Russia question.